trungnt13/uef-summerschool2018/README.md

 > conda env create -f=environment.yml

 #### Using installed environment
-For activating and using our environment:
+Activating and using our environment:

+For WINDOW:
+> activate uefsummer18

+For LINUX:
 > source activate uefsummer18

 Deactivating environment: